GPMT-Authors/Global-Pruning-With-Minimum-Threshold/README.md

-# Global Magnitude Pruning With Minimum Threshold MT
+# Global Magnitude Pruning With Minimum Threshold MT (GPMT)
 This GitHub repository is the official repository for the paper "Global Magnitude Pruning With Minimum Threshold Is All We Need".

 ## Set Up